SecUSo/privacy-friendly-pain-diary/README.md

 ﻿# Privacy Friendly Pain Diary

-This application contains a pain diary.
-Users can make diary entries recording their condition, pain level, location, quality and time, as well as additional notes and medication.
+Privacy Friendly Pain Diary is an app that allows you to make daily diary entries recording your condition and the intensity, location, nature and time of the pain you feel, as well as additional notes and the medication you take.
 This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

 ## Motivation